Are you interested in taking violin or music composition lessons?

 - Results that show, inside and out

-- A personalized use of both Traditional and Suzuki methods.
+- A personalized use of both Traditional and Suzuki methods (violin).

 - Lessons that work for you, not against you.

 The Lark Ascending Studio, my private teaching studio based in the Santa Clarita Valley of Southern California, welcomes students of all ages and abilities.
 Taking private lessons is a great way to either begin afresh or continue building on the foundation you already have, with one-on-one instruction tailored to meet your personal needs and goals.
 Composition lessons, of course, may be taken either in person or via electronic means (such as Skype or via email, etc).

 Please feel free to contact me via email for information and availability.

 The study of music, to me, is a pure and beautiful Science.

 And what I mean by that, is that Music Lessons go beyond the mere practicality of how to play your instrument well and sound good when you perform.

 The Study of Music encompasses the in-depth, hands-on experience of understanding how vibrations emerge from your instrument, reach the ear, and are then interpreted by the mind, within the constructs of various cultures across the eras.
 It is a study of patterns, the subtlety of their execution, and the interpretation of what those patterns can mean.
 It is a study of culture and of world history.
 It is an enabling of both the exploration and expression of oneself through the innate knowledge of their Craft.